The year the music might die: British clubs face closure

 “The smaller venues that you come up through where you kind of learn your trade – those are incredibly important,” said club owner Steve Rubie.
 “If those venues aren’t there, those musicians aren’t getting a chance to practice and learn their trade.
 So it’s a really serious issue.”

 Meanwhile, the Sound Lounge has stayed afloat with help from friends and crowdfunding.
-Last week, the owners applied for the government's emergency scheme and received 8,500 pounds, which means they won't be out of business by the end of September.
+The owners applied for the government's emergency scheme last week.

 “If we can survive it, I think culture, and especially music, is going to have a massive role to play in our recovery,” White said.